dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 easily becomes inconsistent and out of date.
 The dafny tool can also be installed using `dotnet install`.

+Most users will find it most convenient to install the pre-built Dafny binaries available on the project release site.
-As of this writing, users can install pre-built Dafny binaries or build directly from the source files maintained in the github project.
+As is typical for Open Source projects, dafny can also be built directly from the source files maintained in the github project.

 Current and past Dafny binary releases can be found at [https://github.com/dafny-lang/dafny/releases](https://github.com/dafny-lang/dafny/releases) for each supported platform.
 Each release is a .zip file with a name combining the release name and the platform.
 Current platforms are Windows 10, Ubuntu 16ff, and MacOS 10.14ff.

-The principal dependencies of the `dafny` tool are that
-- (1) it uses `dotnet`, which
-is available and must be installed on Linux and Mac platforms to use `dafny`, and
-- (2) it uses `Z3`, an SMT solver that does the logical reasoning.
+The dafny tool is distributed as a standalone executable.
+A compatible version of the required Z3 solver is included in the release.
+There are additional dependencies that are needed to compile dafny to particular target languages, as described in the release instructions.
+A development environment to _build_ dafny from source requires additional dependencies, described [here](https://github.com/dafny-lang/dafny/wiki/INSTALL#building-and-developing-from-source-code).

 ### 25.2.2.
 IDEs for Dafny {#sec-ides}